Christine Darby // Originally Published: September 2018 in Hreflang on Squarespace // Updated: February 2026

 For many small teams, this is the lowest-friction way to get a multilingual site live without creating long-term operational headaches.

-2. Manual Multilingual Pages (DIY, No Tools, hreflang-only)
+2. Manual Multilingual Pages (DIY, hreflang-only)

 3. Custom-Coded Multilingual Solutions (Most Control, Most Risk)

-Manual Multilingual Squarespace Sites: Clearing Up Common Myths
+Manual Multilingual Squarespace Sites: Key Clarifications

-Squarespace states that to manually create a multilingual site, you’ll need to translate content for every page.
+• Squarespace states that to manually create a multilingual site, you’ll need to translate content for every page.
 That isn’t how manual multilingual sites are typically built in practice.

 A manual multilingual setup does not require duplicating your entire website.
-Many businesses translate only a subset of pages—such as About, Contact, Services, or key landing pages—while leaving the rest of the site in its primary language.
+Many businesses translate or localize only a subset of pages—such as About, Contact, Services, or key landing pages—while leaving the rest of the site in its primary language.

 This approach works well when:

-you’re supporting one additional language,
+• you’re supporting one additional language or region,

-most traffic comes from search engines, and
+• most traffic comes from search engines, and

-users don’t need to switch languages frequently.
+• users don’t need to switch languages frequently.

 A manual multilingual site can (and usually should):

-allow users to land directly on language-specific pages,
+• allow users to land directly on language-specific pages,

-rely on page structure and hreflang for targeting, and
+• rely on page structure and hreflang for targeting, and

-avoid a forced “pick your language” step entirely.
+• avoid a forced “pick your language” step entirely.

 Language-selection homepages are optional.
 They are not best practice.

-/en/about
+• /en/about

-/es/about
+• /es/about

 What actually matters is:

-unique URLs for each language,
+• unique URLs for each language, and

-clear relationships between equivalent pages, and
+• clear relationships between equivalent pages with correct hreflang implementation.

-Squarespace describes multilingual SEO in vague terms, noting that translated content “won’t necessarily be searchable” without optimization.
+• Squarespace describes multilingual SEO in vague terms, noting that translated content “won’t necessarily be searchable” without optimization.
 The concern itself is valid—but the explanation stops short.

 Duplicated content without defined relationships doesn’t give search engines clear signals.
 However, a manual multilingual Squarespace site can be fully search-friendly when:

-each language version has its own URL, and
+• each language version has its own URL, and

-the relationship between equivalent pages is made explicit with hreflang.
+• the relationship between equivalent pages is made explicit with hreflang.

 There’s nothing inherently risky about a manual setup.
 The issue isn’t the method—it’s the lack of clarity around what “optimization” actually requires.